 Why Musicians Think Georgia Rocks

 Chat with Georgia musicians about the state’s musical legacy, and the discussion typically starts with pioneers like Albany-born Ray Charles or Augusta’s James Brown.
-But in addition to name-checking the legends, artists are quick to credit Georgia cities as musical inspiration.
+However, in addition to name-checking the legends, artists are quick to credit Georgia cities as musical inspiration.

 The creative environment of Athens birthed R.E.M., the B-52s, and Widespread Panic, while the melting pot of Atlanta has proved fertile launching ground for big names in music, including Ludacris, Lil Jon, Indigo Girls, Sugarland, Black Crowes, Third Day, and the Grammy-winning Atlanta Symphony Orchestra.
-The Augusta area gave rise to Lady Antebellum, while Zac Brown was influenced by his upbringing in Dahlonega.
+The Augusta area gave rise to Lady A, while Zac Brown was influenced by his upbringing in Dahlonega.
 “Georgia has such a rich musical heritage covering all genres,” says Otis Redding III, whose own hometown, Macon, launched the careers of his father, the Allman Brothers Band, and Jason Aldean.

-Musical Diversity in Georgia
+Musical diversity in Georgia

 David Barbe, a musician and producer who directs the University of Georgia’s music business program in Athens, agrees.
 “One of the cool things about music in the state of Georgia is that it’s not defined by one kind of music,” he says.
-“We have R&B, hip-hop, gospel, and an amazing symphony orchestra.
+“We have R&B, hip hop, gospel, and an amazing symphony orchestra.
 Georgia has it all.”

-Live Music in Georgia
+Live music in Georgia

-And live performances are in ample supply.
+Live performances are in ample supply.
 A year-round slate of music festivals keeps toes tapping, and music venues across the state host live performances nightly.
 “On any given night, there are hundreds of venues and hundreds of bands playing,” says Claire Campbell of the Athens band Hope For Agoldensummer.
 “It’s great here!”

-Check Georgia's music festival lineup to find upcoming shows
+Check Georgia's music festival lineup to find upcoming shows.

-Favorite Music Venues in Georgia
+Favorite music venues in Georgia

 We asked some of Georgia’s top musical artists: What’s your favorite music venue in Georgia?
 Here are 10 of their picks: